sola-st/wasm-r3/README.md

   - `./evaluation/benchmarks`: This directory contains 28 Wasm programs used for the evaluation of RR-Reduce.
 We also include output of RR-Reduce (suffixed with .sliced.wasm), Hybrid-Reduce (suffixed with .hybrid.wasm), wasm-reduce (suffixed with .reduced.wasm), and wasm-shrink (suffixed with shrunken.wasm).
   - `./evaluation/engines`: This directory contains different versioins of three Wasm engines used for the evaluation.
   - `./evaluation/oracle`: This directory contains oracle scripts used for the evaluation.
+- `./third_party`: This directory contains third party dependencies used in the implementation.